 a wider door to allow wheelchair passage

-You may be asked to pay for some of these changes unless the housing provider gets government funding or the home was built after 1991.
+You may be asked to pay for some of these changes unless the housing provider gets government funding or the home was built after 1991, when the changes should have happened by law.

 In most newer, multi-unit buildings – occupied after March 1991 – higher levels of accessibility are required by law.
 This includes accessibility for the elevator, public/common areas, doors, bathrooms, and kitchens.